Slackware: Development

 In May 2009, Patrick Volkerding announced the public (development) release of an official x86_64 variant, called Slackware64, maintained in parallel with the IA-32 distribution.
-Slackware64 is a pure 64-bit distribution in that it does not support running or compiling 32-bit programs, however, it was designed as "multilib-ready".
+Slackware64 is a pure 64-bit distribution in that it does not support running or compiling 32-bit programs, but it was designed as "multilib-ready".
 Eric Hameleers, one of the core Slackware team members, maintains a multilib repository that contains the necessary packages to convert Slackware64 to multilib to enable running of 32-bit software.
 Hameleers started the 64-bit port as a diversion from the pain of recovering from surgery in September 2008.
-Volkerding tested the port in December 2008, and was impressed when he saw speed increases between 20 and 40 percent for some benchmarks compared to the 32-bit version.
+Volkerding tested the port in December 2008, and was impressed when he saw speed increases between 20 and 40% for some benchmarks compared to the 32-bit version.
 To minimize the extra effort of maintaining both versions in parallel, Slackware's build scripts, called SlackBuilds, were slowly transitioned to supporting either architecture, allowing for one set of sources for both versions.
 Slackware64 saw its first stable release with version 13.0.

-Between the November 2013 release of 14.1 and June 2016, Slackware saw a 31-month gap between releases, marking the longest span in release history.
-During this time the development branch went without updates for 47 days.
-However, on April 21, 2015, Patrick Volkerding apologized on the ChangeLog for the absence of updates and stated that the development team used the time to get "some good work done."
-There were over 700 program changes listed on that ChangeLog entry, including many major library upgrades.
-In January 2016, Volkerding announced the reluctant addition of PulseAudio, primarily due to BlueZ dropping direct ALSA support in v5.x. while various other projects were in turn dropping support for BlueZ v4.x.
-Knowing some users would not be happy with the change, he stated that "Bug reports, complaints, and threats can go to me."
+Between the November 2013 release of 14.1 and June 2016, Slackware had a 31-month gap between releases, marking the longest span in release history.
+During this time, the development branch went without updates for 47 days.
+On April 21, 2015, though, Patrick Volkerding apologized on the ChangeLog for the absence of updates and stated that the development team used the time to get "some good work done".
+Over 700 program changes were listed on that ChangeLog entry, including many major library upgrades.
+In January 2016, Volkerding announced the reluctant addition of PulseAudio, primarily due to BlueZ dropping direct ALSA support in v5.x. while various other projects were, in turn, dropping support for BlueZ v4.x.
+Knowing some users would not be happy with the change, he stated, "Bug reports, complaints, and threats can go to me."
 These changes culminated in the release of Slackware 14.2 in June 2016.

+Historical documentation

+David Cantrell worked as a core member of the Slackware team between 1999 and 2001, and described that period on the Slackware ARM Vlog.
+Patrick Volkerding provided further information about the time period in two interviews.